Dyvinia/FrostyFix/README.md

 ### [Download the latest release](https://github.com/Dyvinia/FrostyFix/releases)

+1. Download FrostyFix
+2. Apply your chosen mods normally through Frosty Mod Manager and launch the game through it.
+   <br>**Your mods will not show up in game, don't worry**
-1. Launch FrostyFix
+3. Exit the Game and Launch FrostyFix
-2. Select Game and Profile
+4. Select Game and Profile
-3. Select the Platform you intend to use
+5. Select the Platform you intend to use
-4. Click Enable/Launch
+6. Click Enable/Launch
-5. To disable FrostyFix, click **Disable Mods**
+7. To Disable FrostyFix, click **Disable Mods**

 ## .NET 6 Runtime
 This application requires [.NET 6 Desktop Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)